 DC’s Co-operative Education office works to connect students with participating employers as part of the college’s formal co-op program.

 The Office of Research Services, Innovation and Entrepreneurship (ORSIE), our research and innovation hub at DC, provides research and development solutions through funding opportunities, faculty expertise, state-of-the-art research facilities and student learning experiences.
 In partnership with industry and community agencies, we conduct projects that model or simulate solutions, develop and test prototypes, adopt new technologies and knowledge, and develop and evaluate new or improved products and processes.

 Research projects carried out by students and faculty experts are administered by ORSIE.
 Students are the primary vehicle for the college’s transfer of knowledge to business and industry partners through applied research projects, work placements and as skilled and knowledgeable graduates.

 The most common form of experiential learning is field placement.
 While typically unpaid, field placements offer students a vital opportunity to gain practical on-the-job experience, make industry connections and apply the theories and concepts learned in the classroom.
 Field placements range in length and number, anywhere from several weeks to a full semester; some require students to complete a certain number of hours in the field.

-A practicum requires students to spend time in a work environment connected to their chosen field in order to observe and document how professionals perform their job responsibilities.
-Students will also participate in performing work under supervision.
-Practicums can also include job shadowing, observing and connecting practices in the field with theories and methods studied in the classroom, recording data and completing related course assignments.
+A practicum is a supervised on-site work experience that provides students with real-world opportunities to practice and demonstrate the skills and knowledge they’ve developed in their classes and labs.
+Practicums can also include job shadowing to observe and connect practices in the field with the theories and methods studied in class, as well as recording data and completing related course assignments.
 Practicums are not paid, but they do count towards course credits.